how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 Pick a low-traffic surface with a wide footprint where the bong will not be clipped by sleeves, knocked by a chair, or pulled by a cord.
 The joint area is especially vulnerable when a downstem is left installed, since even a small impact at the bowl end multiplies at the joint.

-People and pets change the risk profile fast.
-Treat the piece like a glass instrument: it needs a dedicated area where it does not share space with passing feet, tails, or curious hands.
+People and pets change the risk fast.
+Treat the piece like a glass instrument: give it a dedicated area away from passing feet, tails, or curious hands.

-• Place it on a stable, level surface with enough clearance on all sides
+• Place it on a stable, level surface with clearance on all sides

 • Keep it back from counter edges and sink ledges